arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_CREATE.md

 /// The response body contains an error document in this case.
 ///
 /// @RESTRETURNCODE{409}
-/// is returned if a document with the same qualifiers in an indexed
+/// is returned in the single document case if a document with the
-/// attribute conflicts with an already existing document and thus
+/// same qualifiers in an indexed attribute conflicts with an already
-/// violating that uniq constraint.
-The response body contains an error
+/// existing document and thus violates that unique constraint.
+The
+/// response body contains an error document in this case.
+In the array
+/// case only 201 or 202 is returned, but if an error occurred, the
+/// additional HTTP header *X-Arango-Error-Codes* is set, which
+/// contains a map of the error codes that occurred together with their
+/// multiplicities, as in: *1205:10,1210:17* which means that in 10
-/// document in this case.
+/// cases the error 1205 "illegal document handle" and in 17 cases the
+/// error 1210 "unique constraint violated" has happened.
 ///
 /// @EXAMPLES
 ///